How do I choose the best pension provider?

 The minimum contribution applies to anything an employee earns over £6,240 per year and below £50,270.
 For the purpose of the workplace pension, these earnings are known as ‘qualifying earnings.’

 It’s mandatory for an employer to set up a pension scheme, auto-enrol employees into the scheme and for both parties to make payments into the pension of the relevant percentage of qualifying earnings.
+Auto-enrolment into the chosen pension scheme can be done through payroll software.

-Employees can opt-out of auto-enrolment and must do this by completing a pension opt-out form which must be provided back to the employer.
+Employees can opt-out of auto-enrolment and must do this by completing a pension opt-out form which must be provided to the employer.
 Employers can’t encourage or force employees to opt-out.

 Employers must meet the legal duties of auto-enrolment.
-In failing to do so, the may face fines or action to enforce the duties, including making payment of any missed contributions into employees’ pension schemes.
+In failing to do so, they may face fines or action to enforce the duties, including making payment of any missed contributions into employees’ pension schemes.

-How to choose a workplace pension provider:
+How to choose the best pension provider:

 Some pension schemes may only accept employers who have a certain number of employees.
 There may be others who require the employees to earn above a specific amount of salary, for example, over the £10,000 threshold.